-- 11. To have the driver automatically attempt to reconnect to the server if communications are lost, select Enable Auto Reconnect. - 12.
-In the Rows Fetched Per Block field, type the number of rows to be fetched per block. - 13.
-In the Default String Column Length field, type the maximum data length for STRING columns. - 14.
-In the Binary Column Length field, type the maximum data length for BINARY columns. - 15.
-In the Decimal Column Scale field, type the maximum number of digits to the right of the decimal point for numeric data types. - 16.
+- 15. In the Default String Column Length field, type the maximum data length for STRING columns. - 16.
+In the Binary Column Length field, type the maximum data length for BINARY columns. - 17.
+In the Decimal Column Scale field, type the maximum number of digits to the right of the decimal point for numeric data types. - 18.
 In the Socket Timeout field, type the number of seconds that an operation can remain idle before it is closed.